ProPra16/programmierpraktikum-abschlussprojekt-xxxmathxxx/readme.md

 Navigate to the docs folder with `cd docs`.
-Then execute the following command: `sh generateJavaDoc.sh`
+Then execute the following command: `sh generateJavaDoc.sh` On Windows you can use the corresponding batch-file.

 ###How to generate a class-diagram as .pdf###

 Navigate to the docs folder with `cd docs`.
-Then execute the following command: `sh generateClassDiagram.sh`
+Then execute the following command: `sh generateClassDiagram.sh` On Windows you can use the corresponding batch-file.
+Note that in order for this to work you need a working LaTex system with pdftex and the following packages: tikz, tikz-qtree, tikz-qtree-compat

 ##How to use our software##